Kanzaki-H-SCT/Project-iota/README.md

   - reissueChatTicket
   - rejectChatInvitation

-  Please read the entire README.md file, which is a respect for all of the developer, modifier, and all of the user participated in this project.
+  # Please read the entire README.md file, which is a respect for all of the developers or modifiers, and all of the users participated in this project.

 ### CTCoreTeam & Thanks